 Although Washington Revised Statutes §4.16.080 allows injured people three years to file a lawsuit seeking damages, it is best to get in touch with a Kirkland attorney as soon as possible after a hit and run accident.
 Collecting evidence while it is fresh and speaking to witnesses when their memories are clear helps build a stronger case.

-Work With a Kirkland Attorney After a Hit and Run Car Accident
+Work With an Attorney After a Hit and Run Car Accident in Kirkland

 Victims of hit and run car accidents in Kirkland have avenues to seek the help and compensation they deserve.
 Even if the police do not catch the driver right away, an experienced personal injury attorney could seek out other possible sources of coverage to reimburse your losses.
 Give us a call today to get started.